aws-powertools/powertools-lambda-java/docs/core/logging.md

     </Console>
 ```

-The `JsonTemplateLayout` is configured with the provided template:
+The `JsonTemplateLayout` is automatically configured with the provided template:

 ??? example "LambdaJsonLayout.json"
     ```json